 Physician CME Requirements:

 **Note: NHMS's new online cme reporting system is live!
 Physicians due to renew June 30, 2021, were emailed instructions on 12/14/20.
-We will not be mailing the traditional cme reporting form.
+We will no longer be mailing the traditional CME reporting form.
 You can view a walk-through of how to register your account in the NHMS system and enter your CME credits on the NHMS YouTube channel.

-- the credits fall into two groups; category 1 and 2. the state requires 100 credits over the two-year period: 40 credits must be category 1 and the remaining 60 can be either category 1 or category 2.
+- The credits fall into two groups; Category 1 and 2.
+The state requires 100 credits over the two-year period: 40 credits must be Category 1 and the remaining 60 may be either Category 1 or Category 2.

-- there are some equivalents such as receiving a pra or long-term board certificate. annual recertification (moc) with a specific number of credits may be used for category 1 credits as designated. licensees who show proof of being up to date on a program of maintenance of certification shall be considered to have completed their cme requirement for the preceding two years, aside from the opioid cme requirement for those physicians with a dea license.
+- There are some equivalents such as receiving a PRA or long-term board certificate.
+Annual recertification (MOC) with a specific number of credits may be used for Category 1 credits as designated.
+Licensees who show proof of being up to date on a program of maintenance of certification shall be considered to have completed their CME requirement for the preceding two years, aside from the opioid CME requirement for those physicians with a NH DEA license.